How and when to ask for a pay rise

 5. Step away from the email!

 Always have the conversation.
-While you may feel confident and in control articulating your point of view over email however, I would always advise having a face-to-face conversation (zoom to zoom if need be).
+While you may feel confident and in control articulating your point of view over email however, I would strongly advise having a face-to-face conversation (zoom to zoom if need be).
 You'll find that this creates a more meaningful two-way discussion on the matter.
-Plus, it stops you fretting about 'will they, won't they reply?'
+Plus, it removes the stress of waiting for an email response.

 6. Be intentional